harrypmdev/liars-dice/README.md

 - In the Liar's Dice Game, the player can bet a quantity of dice higher than the current bet.
 However, they can also bet the same quantity if they race the face value they are betting.
 - For example, if the current bet is 'three dice with four pips', the player could bet three dice with five pips, or three dice with 6 pips.
 Otherwise, they would need to raise the quantity of dice being bet to four.
 - As such, the quantity selector in the Liar's Dice Game needs to include the current quantity whenever the selected pip value is over the current bet, but otherwise remove it.
-- The script.js function 'handlePipChange()' serves this purpose.
+- The `script.js` function `handlePipChange()` serves this purpose.
 It runs whenever the selected pip option is changed.
 It was not removing the current quantity when the player switched back to a higher pip however, meaning multiple of this number were appearing and the player was allowed to bet illegal moves.
     <details>
     <summary>Bug three</summary>